CaptainRich/jest-another-rpg/README.md

 A player/enemy health value is reduced following an attack.
 The "damage" value is a function of the relative values of health, strength and agility.

-Test Driven Development (TDD) tests can be run by issuing the command "npm run test" or "npm run test <object>".
+Test Driven Development (TDD) tests can be run by issuing the command "npm run test" or "npm run test 'object'".

 ## Technologies Used